Welcome to the Workers' Compensation Online Benefits Calculator.

 These calculations can be manually computed by using the injury year specific workers’ compensation worksheets found online at http://labor.alaska.gov/wc/rate.htm.

 To use the calculator:

 - Select the Type of Benefit (see description below)

 - Enter the date of your work occupational injury or illness (enter as mm/dd/yyyy)

-- Enter your gross weekly wage at the time of injury (description below)
+- Enter your gross weekly wage (see description of gross earnings below)

 - Enter your marital status at the time of injury